Contract Updatability

 _10access(all) contract Foo {_10_10 #removedType(R)_10_10 // other stuff ... _10}

-This will prevent any type named R
+This prevents any type named R

 from ever being declared again as a nested declaration in Foo

-preventing the security issues normally posed by removing a type.
+, preventing the security issues normally posed by removing a type.
+Specifically, when a #removedType(T)

-pragma is present at a certain scope level in a contract,
+pragma is present at a certain scope level in a contract, no new type named T

 can be added at that scope.
+Additionally, once added, a #removedType

-as this would allow circumventing the above restriction.
+pragma can never be removed, as this would allow circumventing the above restriction.

 Please note that this pragma's behavior is not necessarily final and is subject to change.